Hinder

-Hinder is an American rock band from Oklahoma City, Oklahoma, formed in 2001 by former lead singer Austin John Winkler, guitarist Joe "Blower" Garvey, drummer Cody Hanson, with bass player Cole Parker being recruited in 2002 during the recording of their debut EP Far from Close.
+Hinder is an American rock band from Oklahoma City, Oklahoma, formed in 2001 by lead singer Austin John Winkler, guitarist Joe "Blower" Garvey, drummer Cody Hanson, with bass player Cole Parker being recruited in 2002 during the recording of their debut EP Far from Close.
 Upon Parker's exit from the group in 2003, Hinder recruited bassist Mike Rodden and former guitarist Mark King to join the band in 2004.
 The band released four studio albums with Winkler; Extreme Behavior (2005), Take It to the Limit (2008), All American Nightmare (2010) and Welcome to the Freakshow (2012).
-Cody Hanson, along with former lead singer Austin Winkler, wrote the majority of the band's music on their first four albums.
+Cody Hanson, along with lead singer Austin Winkler, wrote the majority of the band's music on their first four albums.
 After Winkler left the band in 2013, they looked for a new lead vocalist, and added Marshal Dutton.
 They have since released When the Smoke Clears (2015) and The Reign (2017) with their new vocalist.
 The band was inducted into the Oklahoma Music Hall of Fame in 2007.

 The band's latest album Back to Life was released on May 23, 2025 via Evil Teen Records, marking their first new album in 7 years.